BlockchainCommons/bc-envelope-cli-rust/docs/XID.md

 ```
 envelope xid service --help

+│ Work with a XID document's services
+│
+│ Usage: envelope xid service <COMMAND>
+│
+│ Commands:
+│   add     Add a service to the XID document
+│   all     Retrieve all the XID services
+│   at      Retrieve the XID Document's service at the given index
+│   count   Print the count of the XID document's services
+│   find    Find all XID services matching the given criteria
+│   remove  Remove the given service from the XID document
+│   update  Updates the permissions, delegates, keys, capability identifer, or name of a service in a XID document
+│   help    Print this message or the help of the given subcommand(s)
+│
+│ Options:
+│   -h, --help     Print help
+│   -V, --version  Print version
 ```

 Services are URI endpoints along with the keys, delegates, and permissions that are allowed to use them.